microsoft/AI-Pex-for-SDC/Week2/Reamd.md

   - Important is to empathy understanding customers/partners
   - Get buy-in throughout customer/partner company by visual representations like a video or prototype
   - Iterative; Share, Giving Feedback for understanding and redesign

+# Week 2: Goals
+Desigin-led thinking can define a scenario for building AI Apps from those key attribtues based on partners'/customer's.
 ## Objectives & Outcomes
 - Explorer Customer’s/Partner’s strategic priorities and current challenges
 - Identify the customer’s key initiatives that will align to the customer strategy
 - Highlight the top initiatives that will bring in the highest value in the shortest time

-# Week 2: Goals
-Make a scenario from Design-led thinking for building AI Apps
+-
 # Contents: Pitch Deck
 Design-led thinking contents is here.
 This content provides how to exercise **Design-led thinking** and its workshop materials.